Alexander-Barth/ROMS.jl/docs/src/index.md

 Pkg.update()
 ```

-Note, it is not necessary of this tutorial to update the whole operating system.
+Note, it is not necessary for this tutorial to update the whole operating system.

 #### Installation on Ubuntu/Linux (or UNIX-like operating systems)